openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

-# Install Intel® Distribution of OpenVINO™ Toolkit for Linux Using YUM Repository {#openvino_docs_install_guides_installing_openvino_yum}
+# Install OpenVINO™ Runtime on Linux Using YUM Repository {#openvino_docs_install_guides_installing_openvino_yum}

-This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the YUM repository.
+This guide provides installation steps for OpenVINO™ Runtime for Linux distributed through the YUM repository.

 > **NOTE**: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
 If you want to develop or optimize your models with OpenVINO, see [Install OpenVINO Development Tools](installing-model-dev-tools.md) for detailed steps.